Nonperturbative regime of low-order harmonic generation in intense low-frequency laser field: Results

-Fig.~\ref{fig:two-color} presents the properties of this susceptibility.
-We see that it rapidly grows with the laser intensity and strongly depends on the phase difference.
-Both features are well reproduced by the calculation using the quasi-static approximation.
+Fig.~\ref{fig:two-color} presents polarizability found within the TDSE numerical solution, the quasi-static model, and the nonlinear oscillator model.
+Graphs a) and b) present the results for different ratios of the generating fields' amplitudes.
+We see that polarizability rapidly grows with the laser intensity and strongly depends on the phase difference.
+Both features are well reproduced by the quasi-static model and the nonlinear oscillator model.
+Note that the intensity shown along the horizontal axis is the intensity of the first harmonic only.
+The applicability of our models is limited by the maximal strength of {\it total} field, achieved already at moderate intensities of the fundamental.